rogerlucena/Exercises/README.md

 # Exercises
-Some exercises - practicing for programming interviews
+Some exercises - practicing algorithms problems

 Access the exercises and their solutions inside the folder "Problems".